grassrootseconomics/docs.grassecon.org/docs/edu/training.md

         3. A calculator or a smart phone with internet access.
         4. Game Materials:
             1. White paper (cut into business card sized pieces)
-            2. Beans to use as CIC (or another colored paper denominated with 10 CIC, reaching a total of 100 CIC).
+            2. Beans to use as CAV (or another colored paper denominated with 10 CAV, reaching a total of 100 CAV).
             3. Coins to use as Kenyan Shillings (a 10 bob coin for each participant will do - or a different color of paper slips)
             4. Pencils or pens
             5. Parallel rows of holes (2x5) in the ground with rows marked 2,3,4,5,6.
 A mancala board or bao board will do or holes in the dirt. (see [https://youtu.be/tSTzOXu4f6k](https://youtu.be/tSTzOXu4f6k) )
     1. Students should have
         5. a notebook and pencil.
-        6. *(optional but recommended if a CIC system is available to demo with) Mobile phone
+        6. *(optional but recommended if a CAV system is available to demo with) Mobile phone

 ### Course Summary